PrincessRTFM/TinyCommands/README.md

 ##### Flags

-:alert: For all flags, use the UPPERCASE letter to invert the meaning.
+:alert: For all condition flags, use the UPPERCASE letter to invert the meaning.

 - `-t`: you have a _normal_ target
 - `-f`: you have a _focus_ target